sungsoo-ahn/2025/_posts/2025-04-28-anthropomorphism.md

     - name: Growing Concerns about Anthropomorphic Systems
   - name: A Call to Action for AI Researchers and Practitioners
 ---
-# "I Am the One and Only, Your Cyber BFF":<d-footnote>The title is inspired by a response that a Reddit user received when using the Pi chatbot <d-cite key="PiClaimsToBeChatGPT"></d-cite>.</d-footnote> Understanding the Impact of GenAI Requires Understanding the Impact of Anthropomorphic AI

 Anthropomorphism, or attributing human qualities to nonhuman entities, has played a fundamental role in the development of artificial intelligence (AI).
 From its nascence, the field has aimed to emulate human-like abilities of “learning” and “intelligence,” as exemplified by the Turing test and early books titled *Giant Brains or Machines that Think* <d-cite key="berkeley1949giant,dijkstra1985anthropomorphism"></d-cite>.
 This legacy continues with modern-day benchmarks on reasoning, problem-solving, and other human-like capabilities.

 As state-of-the-art generative AI systems exhibit anthropomorphic behaviors, i.e., outputs that are perceived to be human-like, the anthropomorphism of AI has only become more pervasive.
 Despite growing concerns about negative consequences, anthropomorphism remains largely overlooked, underexamined, and vaguely defined in both the development and practice of AI.
 In this post, we argue that we cannot thoroughly understand the societal impacts of generative AI without understanding the impacts of anthropomorphic AI, and outline a call to action.

 ## Anthropomorphic AI System Behaviors Are Prevalent Yet Understudied